-6.23 If the first approach described in para. $6.2\frac{20}{20}$ is utilized, the resulting vibratory ground motion parameters at the free surface of the top of the soil profile may be used directly for defining the seismic hazard design basis for the nuclear installation.
+6.23 If the first approach described in para.
+6.22 is utilized, the resulting vibratory ground motion parameters at the free surface of the top of the soil profile may be used directly for defining the seismic hazard design basis for the nuclear installation.
 If the second approach is utilized, a step-by-step procedure should be applied as follows:

 - (1) Determine the best estimate soil profile parameters based on the geophysical and geotechnical database compiled as recommended in Section 3, for the full depth from the bedrock outcrop layer to the free surface including uncertainties, evaluated in accordance with the value of such depth.
-This means determining the mean values and associated uncertainties of the following parameters for each site soil layer: - (i) The low strain shear wave velocity (V_S) ; - (ii) The strain dependent shear modulus reduction and hysteretic damping properties; - (iii) The soil density; - (iv) The layer thickness; - (v) For the vertical component, the compressional wave velocity (V_P) . - (2) Evaluate the correlation of soil layer properties, i.e. determine whether they correspond at the same time for each layer so that their characteristics should be correlated or uncorrelated in the simulations. - (3) Determine whether 1Danalyses other than equivalent linear analyses should be performed; if so, analysis using for non-linearity, or more complex approaches are needed properties of the soil should be necessary.
+This means determining the mean values and associated uncertainties of the following parameters for each site soil layer: - (i) The low strain shear wave velocity $(V_S)$ ; - (ii) The strain dependent shear modulus reduction and hysteretic damping properties; - (iii) The soil density; - (iv) The layer thickness; - (v) For the vertical component, the compressional wave velocity $(V_P)$ . - (2) Evaluate the correlation of soil layer properties, i.e. determine whether they correspond at the same time for each layer so that their characteristics should be correlated or uncorrelated in the simulations. - (3) Determine whether 1D equivalent linear analyses should be performed for non-linearity, or more complex approaches are needed. - (4) If the site strata are not horizontally uniform (e.g. valleys, layers with significant inclination), inhomogeneous effects in site response should be examined. - (5) Starting with the seismic hazard curves obtained at the bedrock outcrop layer, calculate site amplification factors through convolution of the bedrock hazard curves for each spectral frequency of interest, so that they mimic the characteristics of the principle contributors to the de-aggregated seismic hazard, including diffuse seismicity.

-- (3)(4) If the site strata are not horizontally uniform (e.g. valleys, layers with significant inclination), inhomogeneous effects in site response should be examined. - (4)(5) Starting with the seismic hazard curves obtained at the bedrock outcrop layer, calculate site amplification factors through convolution of the bedrock hazard curves for each spectral frequency of interest, so that they mimic the characteristics of the principle contributors to the de-aggregated seismic hazard, including diffuse seismicity. - (5)(6) Develop the uniform hazard response spectra at the identified locations of interest for the nuclear installation site and for the annual frequencies of exceedance selected for defining the seismic design basis (e.g. 10-4 and 10-5 per year).
-Note that the final design basis ground motion should be developed with enough safety margin beyond this level. - (6)(7) If possible v Verify the site response analysis results with any available observed instrumental records). - (7)(8) If the subsurface structure and buried foundations are complex, soil-structure interaction analysis should be conducted.
+- (6) Develop the uniform hazard response spectra at the identified locations of interest for the nuclear installation site and for the annual frequencies of exceedance selected for defining the seismic design basis (e.g. 10-4 and 10-5 per year).
+Note that the final design basis ground motion should be developed with enough safety margin beyond this level. - (7) If possible verify the site response analysis results with any available observed instrumental records. - (8) If the subsurface structure and buried foundations are complex, soil-structure interaction analysis should be conducted.